antaldaniel/danielantal.eu/content/english/project/ceemid/index.md

 CEEMID is aiming to transfer thousands of indicators and a verifiable, open-source software that creates them to the European Music Observatory to give Europe-wide acces timely, reliable, actionable statistics and indicators for the music industry, policymakers and music professionals.
 (Read more about our [data coverage](https://ceemid.miraheze.org/wiki/Main_Page#Data_Coverage))

+CEEMID is a private initiative.
+We developed data products for the needs of the industry: to calculate adequate royalty price (tariff) levels, to calculate adequate compensation for damages, to design [better grants](https://danielantal.eu/project/grants/), to advocate [better CCI policies](https://danielantal.eu/tags/cci/), to pinpoint discriminative taxation of the industry, to monitor public performance licenses, to calculate the size of the [value gap](https://danielantal.eu/tags/value-gap/),  to train algorithms that find new audience for small nation repertoires [abroad](https://danielantal.eu/project/music-export/), and so on.
+Because the industry is made of microenterprises all over Europe and the world, and even larger organizations, such as collective management societies are at most SMEs, the industry has very limited market research or research & development capacities.
+This makes .

 ## Data Coverage